Book Review: Crucial Conversations

 What’s the “Big Idea”

-In a time when conversations seem increasingly harder to broach and navigate, we could all use a little help.
+In a time when disagreement and conflict feel increasingly harder to navigate, we could all use a little help.
 Crucial Conversations: Tools for Talking When Stakes Are High is a helpful guide to healthier conversations in the midst of challenging situations.
 The authors classify a conversation as “crucial” when the stakes are high, where there is a difference of opinions, and when strong emotions are present.
-All of us can remember a time when we were engaged in a conversation that fit this description—and chances are, we can all remember one of these discussions not going quite as well as we hoped.
-That’s because, as the authors point out, when conversations turn crucial they become more difficult to navigate.
+All of us can remember a time when we were engaged in a conversation that fit this description—and we likely can all remember one of these discussions not going as well as we hoped.
+That’s because, as the authors point out, when conversations turn crucial they become more difficult to do well.
 We tend to belly flop rather than swan dive when it matters most.

-With this book, the authors aim to give us a guide to avoid landing on our faces.
-They lay out tactics and tools to help us through these high-stakes discussions with respect and care.
+With this book, the authors provide us with tools to avoid landing on our faces.
+Tactics and tools are laid out to help us through these important discussions with respect and care.
 These tactics and tools include:

-- Ways to help us notice when others’ behaviors move into unhealth, but more importantly, how to monitor our own behaviors to stay on track, not be swept away by our emotions, and maintain respect and care for the other person; and
+- Ways to help us notice when others’ behaviors move into unhealth, but more importantly, how to look inward at your own behaviors and attitudes to stay on track, not be swept away by emotions, and maintain respect and care for the other person.

 - How to move these conversations forward with clear expectations and a united, mutually understood plan of action.

-One of the most important and clear points this book makes is that central to a crucial conversation going well or going poorly is ourselves.
+Additionally, one of the most insightful points the authors make is that central to a crucial conversation going well or going poorly is us.
 Here are just three ways the book puts doing your inner work at the forefront of a successful conversation:

 - Before You Talk, Look Inward